Billy-Spearman-WCCI/RaceCarExtension/README.md

   method.
     * `(int a, int b) -> {return a > b;}` is a special syntax when you want to create a function just for a single purpose.
-    * This is used when you want to pass *behavior* to an actual method.
+    * This is used when you want to pass *behavior* as a parameter to an actual method.
     * The simplest example is `() -> {do_something();}`, which is a method with no parameters that does something.
     * This is a relatively new addition to Java, but Spring does use it.
+    * These are sometimes called **lambda expressions**.
 * `interface`: a list of promised behaviors (i.e. a list of methods -- but without implementations)
     * `implements`
         * Easy definition: an assertion by a class that it implements all promised behaviors of an interface.